tristan-myles/plant-network-segmentation/docs/pages/how_to_use_overview.rst

 src/pipelines/tensorflow_v2/__main__ as a module.
 This can either be run in interactive mode or by supplying a json file with the necessary instructions.
 There is no command line mode in this case as there are many input parameters.
 This is expanded on in this how to page: :ref:`how_to_tf2`.
+The following actions are possible with the TF2 model builder package:

+#.
+Tuning
+#.
+Training